 The Argus Group's main revenue sources are premiums, fees and commissions where margins remain under pressure from competitors and from clients who are looking to drive ever greater value from their service providers.
-Commission and fee income generated by our core business has increased by \$7.4 million or approximately 15 percent compared to the prior year.
-We continue to grow new sources of fee-based income, and build resilience and diversification in our revenues through complementary products and services.
+Commission and fee income generated by our core business has increased by \$1.5 million or approximately 3 percent compared to the prior year.
+We continue to grow new sources of feebased income, and build resilience and diversification in our revenues through complementary products and services.
 Over the last five years we have acquired insurance brokers, a medical care management company, and primary healthcare practices.
 Not only have these acquisitions generated significant additional sources of revenue, but they have also brought complimentary capabilities and services to our Group.

 The Group's major expense arises from claims costs.
 We use a combined operating ratio to track the overall performance of our underwriting operations, which compares premium income to the cost of claims and operating expenses.
-For the year ended March 31, 2022, the combined operating ratio for the insurance businesses within the Group was a healthy 77.8 percent compared with 70.4 percent for the year ended March 2021.
-This was mainly driven by increases in the Group's premium income, offset by higher benefit and claims costs as a result of economic activity returning to more normal levels during the year.
+For the year ended March 31, 2023, the combined operating ratio for the insurance businesses within the Group was a healthy 78.0 percent compared with 76.7 percent for the year ended March 2022.